 Why does the Blackburn College Institutional Review Board (IRB) exist?

 The IRB exists as a safeguard to promote ethical and responsible treatment of human subjects/participants in research.
-Blackburn College and federal policies require that each project involving studies with human subjects be reviewed to consider:
+Blackburn College and federal policies require projects involving studies with human subjects to be reviewed for the following considerations:

 - The rights and welfare of the subjects involved